noweder/Terraform/Section 3 Understand Terraform's purpose (vs other IaC)/2b-Benefits of State/README.md

-## This labs will test the Terraform state by updating the main.tf adding an EC2 instance deploymenet
+## This lab will test the Terraform state by updating the main.tf adding an EC2 instance deploymenet